 Oxidative stress in organisms is well recognized as an important early indicator of both xenobiotic toxicity and environmental stress.
 Biomarkers for oxidative stress, such as the activity of enzymes responsible for the regulation of reactive oxygen species (ROS), can therefore be used to provide standardized quantitative measures of oxidative stress to assess the health and stability of the ecosystem as a whole.

 Hydrogen peroxide (H₂O₂) (K034-H1, F1) is one of the most abundant ROS, formed either environmentally or internally through the normal biochemical processes of the cell.
-Although H₂O₂ plays an important role as a signaling molecule, it is harmful to most cellular components.
 The careful regulation and the rapid removal of excess H₂O₂ is essential for all prokaryotic and eukaryotic cells living in aerobic environments.
 The enzyme catalase catalyzes the decomposition of H₂O₂ to the much less reactive products oxygen and water.
 It is a highly conserved enzyme found in nearly all living organisms (animals, plants and bacteria) that are exposed to oxygen.
 Catalase is also an incredibly effective enzyme, having one of the highest turnover numbers known.
 A single molecule of catalase can break down millions of molecules of H₂O₂ per minute.
 While nearly all biological samples will show catalase activity, an increase in catalase activity vs. control can be used as an indicator of oxidative stress.